 - Light therapy: Also called phototherapy, depigmented areas of skin are exposed to special wavelengths of light, usually narrow band ultraviolet B, which helps repigment the skin.Treatment two to three times weekly for up to a year may be necessary before significant, though often incomplete, repigmentation occurs.

 - Topical therapy: Topical steroids and topical calcineurin inhibitors are sometimes effective to restore pigment when small areas of skin are affected by vitiligo.
 However, in the case of topical steroids, there is risk that the skin will atrophy or sag, thin or develop stretch marks when used for too long.
+More recently, dermatologists have begun to use a topical Janus kinase (JAK) inhibitor to treat the underlying inflammation in order to help restore pigmentation as well (see below).

 - Bleaching treatments: When treatment to achieve repigmentation is unsuccessful, sometimes patients with vitiligo decide to remove or depigment existing skin pigment so that their white patches blend together and are less noticeable.
 The only FDA-approved therapy for the treatment of vitiligo is a depigmenting agent called monobenzone.
 “We sometimes use this for depigmenting small areas of skin that cause people concern such as their face,” says Dr. King.